MUMPS: Name

 The chief executive of InterSystems disliked the name MUMPS and felt that it represented a serious marketing obstacle.
 Thus, favoring M to some extent became identified as alignment with InterSystems.
 The 1990 ANSI Standard was open to both M and MUMPS and after a "world-wide" discussion in 1992 the Mumps User Groups officially changed the name to M. The dispute also reflected rivalry between organizations (the M Technology Association, the MUMPS Development Committee, the ANSI and ISO Standards Committees) as to who determines the "official" name of the language.

-A leading authority, and the author of an open source MUMPS implementation, Professor Kevin O'Kane, uses only 'MUMPS'.

-The most recent standard (ISO/IEC 11756:1999, re-affirmed on 25 June 2010), still mentions both M and MUMPS as officially accepted names.
+As of 2020, the ISO still mentions both M and MUMPS as officially accepted names.

 Massachusetts General Hospital registered "MUMPS" as a trademark with the USPTO on November 28, 1971, and renewed it on November 16, 1992, but let it expire on August 30, 2003.

 Design

 Overview

 MUMPS is a language intended for and designed to build database applications.
 Secondary language features were included to help programmers make applications using minimal computing resources.
 The original implementations were interpreted, though modern implementations may be fully or partially compiled.
 Individual "programs" run in memory "partitions".
 Early MUMPS memory partitions were limited to 2048 bytes so aggressive abbreviation greatly aided multi-programming on severely resource limited hardware, because more than one MUMPS job could fit into the very small memories extant in hardware at the time.
 The ability to provide multi-user systems was another language design feature.
 The word "Multi-Programming" in the acronym points to this.
 Even the earliest machines running MUMPS supported multiple jobs running at the same time.
 With the change from mini-computers to micro-computers a few years later, even a "single user PC" with a single 8-bit CPU and 16K or 64K of memory could support multiple users, who could connect to it from (non-graphical) video display terminals.